sadiqodunsi/personal-website/README.md

 Go to [http://localhost:3000/](http://localhost:3000/) to view the app.

+### Sending emails with the contact form

-### To send email with the contact form, create a .env file in the backend folder with the following info:
+To send emails with the contact form, create a .env file in the backend folder with the following info:

 ```
 PORT = 3000 // Or any other port